How do I know if I am eligible for the Pell grant?

 Eforms allow students to submit required verification documents in a timely manner.
 Eforms do not have to be printed and are electronically submitted directly to SCC’s Financial Aid Office.
 Students must login to the form using their SCC username and password.
 The eform should be filled out completely and accurately to avoid delays in processing.
 Students will receive a message stating "Form saved successfully" upon submission.
 If you do not receive this message, please contact our office for help at 704-991-0302.

 How long does it take to find out if I am eligible?

-Generally, it takes the Department of Education two to three days to process an application if done via the web and up to two weeks if the application is mailed.
+Generally, it takes the Department of Education one to three days to process an application if done via the web and up to two weeks if the application is mailed.
 Once the Department of Education processes the application, it is batched and put into the school's “mailbox” and then each school downloads the processed applications.
 Stanly Community College downloads the data several times a week; however during peak periods data is downloaded on a daily basis.

 How much Pell grant will I get?

 The Pell grant awards are dependent on the Estimated Family Contribution (EFC).
 The EFC is an amount that has been determined by the Department of Education, as a result of the information provided on the FAFSA, that a student can contribute toward his/her education.
 This does not mean the student has to pay this amount; however, the school uses this amount to determine a student’s award level.
 The awards are dependent on funding from the federal government and can range from $600.00 to over $6,000.00 per academic year.

 How many credit hours do I have to take to receive the Pell grant?

 The Pell grant is pro-rated depending on the number of hours enrolled and eligibility of the classes.